 You will be taken right in the middle of the Falls, and will be awed by the panoramic view of the Niagara Falls.
 Must visit the Bay of Fundy, Nova Scotia, which is home to the highest tides in the world.
 Pacific Rim National Park, BC, is one of the major tourist attractions.
 If you want to go sight seeing, visit the CN Tower, Toronto and Old Port, Montreal.

 AUTUMN (September - Mid November)

-So now you'll be able to plan your trip to Canada depending on your interests and personal choice.
-You can come to enjoy the sun and the beach in summers, or the snow and skiing in the winters, or even the Canadian spring or the Canadian fall foliage during autumn.
-Even if you plan a random trip to Canada, you can be sure that Canada has everything for everyone, every time you come here.
+So now plan your trip to Canada depending on your interests and personal choice.
+You can come to enjoy the sun and the beach in summers, or the snow and skiing in the winters, or the Canadian spring or the Canadian fall foliage during autumn.
+Even if you plan a random trip to Canada, be sure that Canada has everything for everyone, every time you come here.